databrary/design/overview.md

 Various permissions documents will establish specifications for these.
 This may also involve partial access, for example to metadata for an object but not its content, or to a restricted portion of a video.

+#### Excerpts

+Acquisitions which have appropriately granted participant permissions allow the data owner to specify excerpts.
+Excerpts may be still images, a few seconds from a video, or some other spatially or temporally restricted part of a data object.
+Each excerpts should be derived from an existing object in the database, a process which may be done on-demand or provided through separately uploaded files.
+These excerpts may have broader availability than the original data, and in particular are the only (non-anonymized) participant data that may ever be public.

 ### Downloading

 Some objects will be available for direct download.
 This may involve special processing for certain objects, e.g., watermarking or explicit permission verification of some kind.

+#### Time-series data

+Time-series data, which primarily includes videos (and Datavyu spreadsheets) should allow on-the-fly sub-selection for downloading specific temporal ranges of them.
+For example, a user may wish to download only a one-minute portion of an hour-long video.
+This feature may also be useful for generating excerpts.

 # Community